Lyme Disease (cont.)

 What are symptoms and signs of Lyme disease?

 Lyme disease affects different areas of the body in varying degrees as it progresses.
 The site where the tick bites the body is where the bacteria enter through the skin.
-As the bacteria spread in the skin away from the initial tick bite, the infection causes an expanding reddish rash that is often associated with "flu-like" symptoms.
+Days to weeks later, as the bacteria spread in the skin away from the initial tick bite, the infection causes an expanding reddish rash that is often associated with "flu-like" symptoms.
 Later, it can produce abnormalities in the joints, heart, and nervous system.

 Lyme disease is medically described in three phases as: (1) early localized disease with skin inflammation; (2) early disseminated disease with heart and nervous system involvement, including palsies and meningitis; and (3) late disease featuring motor and sensory nerve damage and brain inflammation as well as arthritis.

 In the early phase of the illness, within days to weeks of the tick bite, the skin around the bite develops an expanding ring of unraised redness.
-There may be an outer ring of brighter redness and a central area of clearing, leading to a "bull's-eye" appearance.
+There may be an outer ring of brighter redness with or without a central area of clearing, leading to a "bull's-eye" appearance.
 This classic initial rash is called "erythema migrans" (formerly called erythema chronicum migrans).
 Patients often can't recall the tick bite (the ticks can be as small as the periods in this paragraph).
 Also, they may not have the identifying rash to signal the doctor.
+The rash may or may not itch.
 More than one in four patients never even develop a rash.
-The redness of the skin is often accompanied by generalized fatigue, muscle and joint stiffness, swollen lymph nodes ("swollen glands"), and headache, resembling symptoms of a virus infection.
+The redness of the skin is often accompanied by generalized fatigue, muscle and joint stiffness and pain, swollen lymph nodes ("swollen glands"), headache, and less often fever, resembling symptoms of a virus infection.

 The redness resolves, without treatment, in about a month.
 Weeks to months after the initial redness of the skin the bacteria and their effects spread throughout the body.
 Subsequently, disease in the joints, heart, and nervous system can occur.